amalgamaria/secretariat/docs/access/transferring-files.rst

    Trust this host and carry on connecting?

-8. Output should print to the 'Message log'.
+8. Output should print to the 'Message log'

 	*This is the pannel below the 'Toolbar' and 'Quickconnect' sections at the top of the window.*